The Yorijian Dragon

 - Destroying a pearl is considered a terrible crime punishable by death as administered by the victimized Family, since it guarantees a loss of life.
 Pearls cannot be used as currency or trade by Yorijian dragons, and any commoners found in the possession of a pearl will be slain immediately.

 Rituals Because Yorije is largely isolated from the other kingdoms, it has developed its own rituals and customs that focus mainly around pearls, and the ties between the Yorijian dragons and the gods.
-A full list of Yorijian dragon rituals is located here.
+A full list of Yorijian dragon rituals is linked at the top of this section.

 Species info credited to Darkeh and Blazeh/Verridith.